AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 - Can contain a maximum of 100 characters

 ## Related object types
-The folllowing classes and enumerations are used when defining data views:
+The following sections describe the classes and enumerations used when defining data views.

 ### Query
 A query for SDS Streams to include in the view.